 Location: Evergreen Brick Works, 550 Bayview Ave, Toronto

 New this year is Canada’s largest winter festival at Ontario Place.
-The main attraction is without a doubt the 180-foot-long tube park (ages 4+) but other attractions include giant ice sculptures and lighting displays—ice “villages”, castles, and even an ice den with an LED disco ice floor—as well as rides (train, carousel, and Ferris wheel); a vendor village; and Santa’s workshop, with crafts and storytelling for kids.
+The main attraction at the Aurora Winter Festival is without a doubt the 180-foot-long tube park (ages 4+) but other attractions include giant ice sculptures and lighting displays—ice “villages”, castles, and even an ice den with an LED disco ice floor—as well as rides (train, carousel, and Ferris wheel); a vendor village; and Santa’s workshop, with crafts and storytelling for kids.

 Location: 1 Ontario Place, Toronto